london fashion week men’s: ones to watch | read | i-D

 Fashion East

-The incubator for many a prodigious talent that has emerged from London over the past decade, Fashion East, is back again with a fresh round of presentations to sit alongside their MAN catwalk show.
-This year, Rottingdean Bazaar, aka James Theseus Buck and Luke Brook, return after their much celebrated first outing in which they laid flattened tights, bras and balloons on to sweatshirts, as well as what they call 'Badge Taste', badges decorated with everything from pubes to an old fag.
-They are joined by another duo, Eden Loweth and Tom Barratt, who together make-up Art School, a brand that promises an exploration of queer culture and the non-binary body.
+The incubator for many a prodigious talent that has emerged from London over the past decade, Fashion East, is back again with a fresh round of presentations to sit alongside its MAN catwalk show.
+This year, Rottingdean Bazaar, aka James Theseus Buck and Luke Brook, return after their much celebrated first outing.
+They laid flattened tights, bras, and balloons on to sweatshirts, as well as what they call 'Badge Taste', badges decorated with everything from pubes to an old cigarette.
+They are joined by another duo, Eden Loweth and Tom Barratt, who together make-up Art School — a brand that promises an exploration of queer culture and the non-binary body.

 Text Jack Moss